Your business doesn’t operate in a vacuum.

 Competitive analysis is a crucial component in the success of every business across all industries.

 This statement holds true for companies both old and new.
 It doesn’t matter if you are trying to identify the target market of your startup or coming up with an advertising campaign for a brand that’s 20 years old.
 You need to monitor your competition.

 But with so many competitors out there, it can be difficult to keep your eye on all of them.

 That’s why you need to use technology.
-The list of tools I’ve outlined above can be extremely helpful.
+The list of tools we’ve outlined above can be extremely helpful.

-I’m not saying you need to use all of them.
-Many of these tools have similar features.
+We’re not saying you need to use all of them since many of these tools have similar features but they can help.